 He didn’t realize it at the time, but he was slumped over his kitchen table when his sister found him, he says.

-Still, Keshena, who’s in his late 60s, thought he was alright.
+Still, Keshena, who’s in his late 60s, thought he was all right.

-His sister ran to get the neighbor, a military veteran, who immediately recognized that Keshena was suffering from a stroke.
+His sister ran to get the neighbor, a military veteran, who immediately recognized that Keshena was having a stroke.
 They called 911 immediately.

-Keshena was driven directly to Aurora BayCare Medical Center in Green Bay, a drive that, according to Gary, is only two minutes from his house.
+Keshena was driven directly to Aurora BayCare Medical Center in Green Bay, a drive that is only 2 minutes from his house.

-Dr. Gerald Eckardt, neurosurgeon, and his team were notified of Keshena’s impending arrival.
+Dr. Gerald Eckardt, a BayCare Clinic neurosurgeon, and his team were notified of Keshena’s impending arrival.

 Brain scans showed a significant blockage on the right side of Keshena’s brain.

 He was rushed to surgery where Dr. Eckardt was able to remove the clot and restore blood flow to his brain.

 “From my understanding, the longer you wait the longer blood is not going to these vital places and you will suffer physical damage and more,” Keshena says.

 Thanks to the quick action of everybody involved, including Dr. Eckardt and his care team, Keshena has no lasting effects from his stroke.